SparkPost/python-sparkpost/docs/resources/suppression_list.rst

 Suppression List
 =============

-Let's use the underlying `suppression_list API`_ to upsert a status:
+Let's use the underlying `suppression_list API`_ to create a suppression entry:

 .. code-block:: python